 - The failure of a student who has registered for full-time enrollment to complete full-time enrollment because of receiving an F or U grade in one or more offerings.

-- Curing a Deficiency in Full-Time Enrollment.
+- Curing a Deficiency in Full-Time Enrollment for Residential JD Students.
 A student permitted to enroll under subdivision (d)(i) immediately above, for less than full-time residency or a student who fails to complete full-time enrollment in a semester as provided in subdivision (e) immediately above, should cure the deficiency by enrolling in courses in the summer or otherwise outside the academic year.
 If such enrollment is not practicable, a student may cure the deficiency by enrollment, which may be less than full-time, in a seventh semester.
 Residency credit may be earned under this subdivision in the ratio that the credits enrolled in or earned, whichever is appropriate, bear to the minimums specified in subdivision (1) above.